Jinan-Bark/H-Copilot/README.md

 # 2. Activate the virtual environment
 backend\venv\Scripts\activate

-# 3. Start the backend (FastAPI, default port 8000)
+# 3. Seed the database with sample data
 cd backend
+python seed.py

+# 4. Start the backend (FastAPI, default port 8000)
 uvicorn main:app --reload

-# 4. Start the frontend (React)
+# 5. Start the frontend (React)
 cd frontend
 npm run dev

-# 5. Run workload balancing when needed
+# 6. Run workload balancing when needed
 python workload_balancing.py
 ```

 > **Note:** The backend reads `DATABASE_URL` from `.env` via SQLAlchemy.
 The exact frontend port is not fixed and depends on your local Vite/CRA configuration.
-A confirmed `requirements.txt`, database migration step, and seed-data step are not yet established for this repository.
+A confirmed `requirements.txt` and database migration step are not yet established for this repository.

 ### Running the Forecasting Notebook